 Breaking the Glass Ceiling and Promoting Gender Equity

-Once you’ve got a solid grasp on how the glass ceiling operates, spark conversations with others.
-Help them understand what the barriers and challenges are, why those problems exist and how they can improve the workplace.
-Such conversations can be complex, but if you share your own knowledge and resources, it will shine light on the topic among your colleagues and peers.
-These conversations will also undoubtedly advance your knowledge on the subject, how others view it and vice versa.
+Once you’ve got a solid grasp on how the glass ceiling operates, help others understand the barriers and challenges, why those problems exist and how they can improve the workplace.
+These conversations will undoubtedly advance your knowledge on the subject, how others view it and vice versa.

 How to Break the Glass Ceiling